 Our duties were not confined to troopships and we often carried VIP passengers to and from warships and the large P & O liners and those of the British India Company plying to India and the East.
 On one occasion, we picked up Field Marshal Lord Slim from the P & O liner “Oronsay”.
 He was on his way to take up the appointment of Governor General of Australia.
 When later we returned him to the ship, he stopped at the gangway, put out his hand and said “My compliments and please thank the coxswain”.
 This was in line with all that I later read about Bill Slim.

 On another occasion, we took someone out to a US destroyer and were instructed to lie alongside and wait.
 We became an object of interest to the many matelots aimlessly swabbing the quarter deck and inevitably got into conversation with them.
 We declined offers of American cigarettes because none of us smoked and this was unusual back then.
-One chap said “How long do you guys stay in the god-forsaken hole?” and we had difficulty in convincing them that our tour was for two years, and that there were no dames—at least of other ranks—that is enlisted men!
+One chap said “How long do you guys stay in the god-forsaken hole?” and we had difficulty in convincing them that our tour was for two years, and that there were no dames—at least for other ranks—that is, enlisted men!

 Sometimes late in the evening or at night, we would get a message through the camp guardroom that the launch was required to be alongside Prince of Wales Pier or at ship at a certain time.
 Usually there was sufficient time to dress, get down to the unit and run down the harbour, but not infrequently Paddy and I would find the coxswain, Harry, non-compos mentis on his bed after a hard evening in the corporal’s mess.
 We would dress him, hauled him down to the launch and lay him in the cabin whilst we motored down the harbour.
 At Prince of Wales Pier, we walked him up and down until he was sober enough to know what day of week it was!
 He would then do the appointed task and collapse back into the cabin immediately we were released.
 The following morning, he would have difficulty remembering the event.
 Later when he returned to the UK and was stationed at Castle Archdale in Northern Ireland, he received treatment and went on the wagon.
 I seem to recall that the instigator of this miracle was a lady who had insisted, after Paddy overturned a Morris 8 Tourer in which she was a passenger.